 Download the checklist (PDF 120KB)

-The exact cause of endometriosis is unknown, but some factors may increase the likelihood of developing the condition.
+We don’t know the exact cause of endometriosis, but some factors may increase the likelihood of developing it.

 Backwards (retrograde) menstruation